mcollier/logic-app-tf-sample/README.md

 1. Authenticate using your Office 365 account.
 1. Click the Save button to save the changes.

-If while running the Logic App you receive an authentication error on the Office 365 send email task, you may need to create a new API connection.

 ### Notes

+- If while running the Logic App you receive an authentication error on the Office 365 send email task, you may need to create a new API connection
 - See [Set up DevOps deployment for Standard logic app workflows in single-tenant Azure Logic Apps](https://learn.microsoft.com/azure/logic-apps/set-up-devops-deployment-single-tenant-azure-logic-apps?tabs=github#create-api-connections-as-needed) for more on creating API connections.

 _Credit to <https://gist.github.com/SharonHart> and the post at [Provisioning Azure Logic Apps API Connections with Terraform](https://medium.com/microsoftazure/provisioning-azure-logic-apps-api-connections-with-terraform-980179980b5b)_ for the knowledge on setting up the API connections with Terraform.